Mandodari: Birth and early life

 In the Telugu Ranganatha Ramayana, Parvati creates a doll, which is turned into a damsel by Shiva.
 However later, Parvati becomes worried due to the maiden's beauty; Shiva turns her into a frog, who is later turned back to a human and granted to Mayasura as a daughter.
 In another Telugu tale and the Kuchipudi dance tradition, Ravana asks Shiva for Parvati as his wife.
 Shiva consents; however Parvati creates a look-alike maiden from a frog and entrusts her to Ravana.
 Since the woman was created from a frog, she was called Mandodari.
 In the Ananda Ramayana, Vishnu creates Mandodari from sandalwood paste smeared on his body and rescues Parvati from Ravana by handing him Mandodari as the real Parvati.

 The frog motif also reiterated in other stories.
 The Odia Dharma Purana narrates that the earth sends her son Maninaga to poison their cow's milk of the sages Mandar and Udar, who had denied her the share of the milk.
 A female frog jumps in the vessel to save the sages.
 Cursed by the sages for her supposed gluttony, she turns into a beautiful maiden called Vengavati.
-She has pre-martial coitus with Vali.
+She has pre-marital coitus with Vali.
 Ravana demands her hand in marriage from the sages, who refuse.
 Ravana assumes Vali's form and kidnaps Vengavati.
 The real Vali and Ravana pull in opposite directions, thereby tearing her apart.
 As a consequence, Angada (generally described as Tara's son) is born.
 The death-god Yama and wind-god Vayu resurrect her and is named as Mandodari, after the two sages.
 Mahari dance tradition narrates a similar tale where a snake poisoned the milk of a hermit; the female frog jumps in the milk and dies to rescue the sage.
 She is cursed by the hermit in the misbelief of her greed and turns into the beautiful Mandodari.

 Marriage with Ravana

 Ravana comes to the house of Mayasura and falls in love with Mandodari.
 Mandodari and Ravana are soon married with Vedic rites.
-Mandodari bears Ravana's three sons: Meghanada (Indrajit), Atikaya and Akshayakumara.
+Mandodari bears Ravana's three sons: Meghanada (Indrajit) and Akshayakumara.
 Mandore, a town located 9 km north of Jodhpur, is believed to be the native place of Mandodari.
 Ravana is treated as a son-in-law among some local Brahmins and has a temple dedicated to him here.

 Despite Ravana's faults, Mandodari loves him and is proud of his strength.
 She is aware of Ravana's weakness towards women.
 A righteous woman, Mandodari tries to lead Ravana to righteousness, but Ravana always ignores her advice.
-She advises him to not to subdue the Navagraha, the nine celestial beings that govern one's destiny, and not to seduce Vedavati, who would be reborn as Sita and cause the destruction of Ravana.
+She advises him not to subdue the Navagraha, the nine celestial beings that govern one's destiny, and not to seduce Vedavati, who would be reborn as Sita and cause the destruction of Ravana.